 ON THIS PAGE: You will find a description of the common test doctors use to find out whether a suspicious mole, slow-healing sore, or other skin feature is cancerous.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-  Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
 Your doctor may consider these factors when choosing a diagnostic test:

 Because non-melanoma skin cancer rarely spreads, a biopsy is often the only test needed to diagnose and find out the stage (extent) of cancer .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-During this procedure, the suspected skin lesion is removed (usually after a local anesthetic has been used to numb the area), as well as an area of healthy tissue around the lesion (called the margin).
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) who determines if it is skin cancer.
+During this procedure, the suspected skin lesion is removed, usually after a local anesthetic helps numb the area.
+The doctor also removes an area of healthy tissue around the lesion, which is called the margin.

 Your doctor will review the results of the biopsy with you.
-No further treatment beyond the biopsy may be necessary if the entire cancer is removed.
-However, if the cancer is present at the edges of the tissue removed during the biopsy, additional treatment will usually be necessary.
+No further treatment beyond the biopsy may be necessary if the entire cancer was removed.
+However, if cancer cells were found in the margins of the removed tissue, additional treatment will usually be recommended.

 Learn more about what to expect when having a biopsy .

 The next section in this guide is Stages , and it explains the system doctors use to describe the extent of the disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.